dway8/pytorch-mnist-experiments/README.md

-# MNIST experiments with Pytorch
+# MNIST experiments with PyTorch